conniey/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 sender.SendMessage(message);
 ```

-The feature to send a list of messages in a single call was implemented by batching all the messages into a single AMQP
+The feature to send a list of messages in a single call was previously implemented by batching all the messages into a single AMQP
 message and sending that to the service.

 While we continue to support this feature, it always had the potential to fail unexpectedly when the resulting batched